 Zack Fair, from the Final Fantasy VII prequel Crisis Core.
 He's upbeat, sincere, utterly loyal, completely adorkable, and just wants to be a hero (in the very best sense of the word).
 Because of this, he manages to make friends with practically everyone he encounters, including Shrinking Violet Cloud, the Turks and pre-Nibelheim Sephiroth.
 Contrast to how Cloud, the main character of Final Fantasy VII, starts out his story as a vain, arrogant, apathetic asshole who deliberately antagonises his employers, and earns either fawning admiration or loathing from everyone around him until he grows up a little.

-Genki Girl Moria from Fallout 3 is one of the few people in the game that is not an obnoxious asshole who urges you to kill him, also, most ghouls in their town.
+Genki Girl Moira from Fallout 3 is one of the few people in the game that is not an obnoxious asshole who urges you to kill him, also, most ghouls in their town.

 Of course, during her sidequest, she pretty much encourages you to expose yourself to near fatal amounts of radiation, and severely injure yourself.
-All in the name of research, of course.
+All in the name of research, of course (though she at least has the decency to patch you up afterwards.)
 And you don't actually HAVE to do it, you can instead just crush her dreams and leave her horribly depressed.
 Or you can nuke her hometown and leave her as a radioactive ghoul...
-You Bastard.
+You Bastard!.